seansovine/rust_clz_xml/README.md

 schema, but there's so much more we can do with this.
 More ideas are mentioned in [parser/README](parser/README.md).

+I've added a component to this to start handling the parser interface and have written a Rust gRPC server to send book records found while parsing.
+More details on these things are in [tui/README](tui/README.md).
+Currently the TUI just uses a mock parser for testing, but soon I'll hook it up to the Rust gRPC service.

 ## Next

 We will continue adding more fields to the book data we extract from